Index-Preserving Lightweight Token Pruning for Efficient Document Understanding in Vision-Language Models: Experiments

 \subsection{Evaluation setup}

-We evaluated VLMs integrated with our pruning approach on CC-OCR dataset~\cite{yang2024cc}.
-We retained the evaluation logic in the official implementations~\cite{cc-ocr-code}.
-We focused on English documents with ample marginal background — particularly, document parsing tasks (LaTeX formulas and HTML tables) and key information extraction tasks (receipts).
+We evaluated our pruning approach (Section~\ref{ssec:implementation}) with Qwen2.5-VL on CC-OCR dataset~\citep{yang2024cc}.
+We retained the evaluation logic in the official implementations~\citep{cc-ocr-code} and focused on English documents with ample marginal background — particularly, document parsing tasks (LaTeX formulas and HTML tables) and key information extraction tasks (receipts).

 Two images in the CORD subset were fully pruned, meaning all patches were removed by the classifier.
-We excluded them from the FLOPs computation and assigned 0 score for F1 and accuracy.
+We excluded them from the FLOPs computation and assigned 0 score for F1 and the normalized TED accuracy.